 Sunshine boosts melatonin

-If you are camping out somewhere warm and sunny, an abundance of sunshine can help even out the chemical melatonin in your bodies, a chemical which can also affect our moods and sleep patterns for the better when we have it at the right level.
+If you are camping with your dog out somewhere warm and sunny, an abundance of sunshine can help even out the chemical melatonin in your bodies, a chemical which can also affect our moods and sleep patterns for the better when we have it at the right level.
 In dogs, melatonin can help restore their sleep patterns, body rhythms and reproductive cycles, and is sometimes given to dogs to help with phobias and anxiety.

 De-stress you and your dog

-Camping is also a great de-stressor, for both humans and dogs.
+Camping with your dog is also a great de-stressor, for both humans and dogs.
 Relaxing, exercising, exploring, turning off the phone and computer, reading a book… all those things that we often make excuses for not doing in our day-to-day lives are the things we love most about camping trips.
 Stress has a terrible impact on our minds and bodies, so the more relaxed we are around our dogs the more relaxed they in turn will be around us as well.

 Then there is the great night’s sleep that usually comes with a camping trip.
 All that fresh air, exercise and relaxation often sees us falling into a deep slumber, which provides a heap of health benefits as well.